OpenVZ/vzkernel/Documentation/admin-guide/cgroup-v2.rst

 	the target cgroup.
 If less bytes are reclaimed than the specified amount, -EAGAIN is returned.

+	Please note that the proactive reclaim (triggered by this interface) is not meant to indicate memory pressure on the memory cgroup.
+Therefore socket memory balancing triggered by the memory reclaim normally is not exercised in this case.
+	This means that the networking layer will not adapt based on reclaim induced by memory.reclaim.

+  memory.peak
+	A read-only single value file which exists on non-root cgroups.

+	The max memory usage recorded for the cgroup and its descendants since the creation of the cgroup.

   memory.oom.group
 	A read-write single value file which exists on non-root cgroups.
 The default value is "0".